Estimation of the lifetime distribution from fluctuations in Bellman-Harris processes: Discussion

 \section{Discussion}

 In this work, we show how to obtain the parameters of the law of the lifespan of individuals using the total population sizes at given times.
-Our point of view is to exploit the distribution of fluctuations from one observation time to the next one.
-We model the population by a Bellman-Harris process and it does not include heredity.
-This provides a natural and simple statistical framework with independent and identically distribution lifespan.
+We exploit the distribution of fluctuations from one observation time to the next one by comparing the population size to the value expected from deterministic exponential growth.
+We model the population by a Bellman-Harris process, which does not include heredity.
+This provides a natural and simple statistical framework with independent and identically distributed lifespans.
 Despite this simplicity, the estimation of parameters of this distribution is subtle.
 Indeed, two regimes exist for the asymptotic fluctuations of the process.
 Determining in which regime we fall yields a first difficulty.
 It is worth noting that the critical value between the two regimes correspond to a coefficient variation of around $10\%$.
 This is realistic for biological problems and for instance for microfluidic data which motivates this work.
 This motivates a precise mathematical analysis.
 We propose a procedure to determine the regime of fluctuations and tune the length of the time between observations.
 This procedure has been confronted to simulations and real data.
 For simulations, our results show that the estimation we propose gives an efficient approach.
 The comparison with biological data also argues for its relevance.
 Indeed, applying our inference method on two different datasets returns mean and coefficient of variation that are consistent with our biological knowledge. \\

 In many biological contexts (cell growth and cancer emergence, epidemics, invasive species...), obtaining the mean individual behavior is rather direct from the growth rate of the population size.
 Our study shows that determining the individual variability or stochasticity from measures at the population level is difficult.
 It puts in light that the choice of the times of observation is crucial.
 It also pledges for high sampling rate, and measures at the individual levels rather than at the population level.
 This would require us to generate lots of data using high magnification experiments.
 In contrast, by using the current techniques, we are able to measure the parameters of the division rates with a relatively low sampling time.\\